luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 ### Java

 The Java implementation uses the standard `java.util.zip` package [11], with `GZIPOutputStream` for compression and `GZIPInputStream` for decompression.
-Files are processed in a streaming manner using buffered I/O and fixed 32 KB chunks, avoiding full-file loads into memory to keep memory usage stable and comparable across input sizes.
-To enforce **gzip level 6**, we use a small custom subclass of `GZIPOutputStream` that sets the internal `Deflater` level after construction.
+Files are processed in a streaming manner using buffered I/O and fixed 32 KB chunks.
+We set the internal `Deflater` level to 6.

 ### C++

-The C++ implementation directly uses the `zlib` library [12] for compression and decompression, both of which are performed with matching parameters through `deflateInit2` and `inflateInit2`, respectively.
-Data is processed incrementally, in fixed-size chunks, by feeding the input buffers into the stream and writing the output until the stream ends.
-We chose to use chunked streaming so that we could avoid loading the entire file into memory, and so manage to keep the memory usage stable across file sizes.
+The C++ implementation directly uses the `zlib` library [12] for compression and decompression through `deflateInit2` and `inflateInit2`, respectively.
+Data is processed incrementally, in fixed-size chunks, so that we could avoid loading the entire file into memory, and so manage to keep the memory usage stable across file sizes.
 This also happens to be a typical design for C++ applications.

 ### Python

-The python implementation uses the built-in `gzip` module, which is a wrapper around the `zlib` library you would find in C++.
-The API is very straightforward, and is representative of how Python developers would typically perform compression and decompression tasks.
+The Python implementation uses the built-in `gzip` module, which is a wrapper around the C++ `zlib` library.
+The API is straightforward and representative of how Python developers would typically perform compression and decompression tasks.
 The three simple methods `open`, `compress`, and `decompress` are used to read and write files in a streaming fashion.
-The `gzip` module also allows us to set the compression level, which we fix at 6 to match the other implementations.
+The `gzip` module also allows us to set the compression level, which we fix at 6.

 ### Go

-The Go implementations utilizes the built-in `compress/gzip` library to (de)compress the input file.
-For compressing, the library creates a writer pointing to the output file.
-The input file is then copied into the writer thereby writing to the output file.
-For decompressing, it takes a similar approach.
-Here it creates a reader for the input file instead and a regular io writer is used.
+The Go implementations uses the built-in `compress/gzip` library to (de)compress the input file.
+For compressing, the library creates a writer pointing to the output file and the input file is then copied into the writer, thereby writing to the output file.
+For decompressing, it creates a reader for the input file instead with a regular IO writer.

 ## Evaluation Metrics

-To evaluate the sustainability and performance of the selected languages, we measure several metrics that capture different aspects of their behavior.
-These metrics allow us to compare the energy efficiency and runtime performance of the implementations in a comprehensive manner, answering the research questions we posed earlier.
+To answer our research question, we use several metrics which allow us to comprehensively compare the energy efficiency and runtime performance of the implementations.

 **Energy consumption (E)** expressed in Joules (J) is our primary metric, measured using EnergiBridge.
 It represents the total work performed by the hardware to execute the compression and decompression tasks.
-Minimizing E is the direct goal of reducing carbon footprint of the software, and measuring it forms the basis to answering all of our research questions, but especially our main questions, RQ1.
+Minimizing E is the direct goal of reducing software carbon footprint, and measuring it forms the basis for answering all of our research questions, but especially our main questions, RQ1.

 We will also measure the **energy per megabyte**, in Joules per megabyte (J/MB).
-This is calculated as the total energy consumed (E) divided by the size of the input file in megabytes and it provides a normalized measure of energy efficiency which allows us to make comparisons across different workloads (dataset and operation combinations) and therefore to answer RQ1, 2 and 3.
+This is calculated as the total energy consumed (E) divided by the size of the input file in megabytes and it provides a normalized measure of energy efficiency which allows us to make comparisons across different workloads (dataset and operation combinations) and therefore to answer RQ1, 2, and 3.
 Logically, a lower E/MB indicates better energy efficiency per unit of data processed.

 **Runtime (T)** is measured in seconds (s) using wall-clock time and, in this project, contributes towards answering RQ3.
 This metric is often substituted as a proxy for the performance of an implementation, and through its use, we can analyze the trade-offs between energy efficiency and implementation efficiency and determine whether the fastest implementation also consumes the least energy.